icandle/PlainUSR/README.md

 **Summary**: **5th** solution of **Model Complexity** in the [NTIRE 2022](https://cvlai.net/ntire/2022/) Challenge on Efficient Super-Resolution.
 Involoving the modification of convolution and network architecture.
-- *Convolution* 🌟: edge-ehanced reparameter block (EDBB) with a corresponding edge loss .
+- 🌟 *Convolution*: edge-ehanced reparameter block (EDBB) with a corresponding edge loss .
-- *Attention*: original ESA.
+- 📦 *Attention*: original ESA.
-- *Backbone*: backbone searched by network-level NAS.
+- 📦 *Backbone*: backbone searched by network-level NAS.